 - Was found guilty of contempt of Congress in 1957 — a conviction that was reversed the following year by the U.S. Court of Appeals

 In 1934 Miller enrolled at the University of Michigan, where he studied journalism and drama.
-He would later state that he was “deeply influenced … by a Marxist approach to society” during his college years.
+He would later state that he had been “deeply influenced … by a Marxist approach to society” during his college years.

 After graduating with a degree in English in 1938, Miller became involved with the Federal Theater Project, part of President Franklin D. Roosevelt’s New Deal initiative to fund the arts during the Great Depression.
-The Project was largely known for producing plays called “Living Newspapers,” in which newspaper articles, infused with left-wing politics, were dramatized and presented as theatre.
-The Project was canceled in 1939.
+The Project was best known for producing plays called “Living Newspapers,” in which newspaper articles, infused with left-wing politics, were dramatized and presented as theater.

 In 1940 Miller married his college sweetheart, Mary Slattery, who was a secretary to Philip J. Jaffe, the founder and editor of AMERASIA magazine, the focus of the first successful bust of Soviet spies in the United States.

 By the mid-1940s, Miller already had authored a number of stage and radio plays.
-It was also at this time when he became a member of the Communist Party USA (CPUSA), a Marxist-Leninist political party working within in the United States and controlled entirely by Moscow.
-Miller would later recall, “Practically everyone I knew stood within the conventions of the political left of centre; one or two were Communist party members, some were fellow-travellers, and most had had a brush with Marxist ideas or organizations.”
+It was also at this time that he developed ties to the Communist Party USA (CPUSA), a Marxist-Leninist political party working within in the United States and controlled entirely by Moscow.
+Miller would later recall: “Practically everyone I knew stood within the conventions of the political left of center; one or two were Communist party members, some were fellow-travelers, and most had had a brush with Marxist ideas or organizations.”

 Miller’s writings invariably found American society itself to blame for any flaw in the human condition, for any discontent in human life.
 His classic 1949 play Death of a Salesman won the Pulitzer Prize, three Tony Awards, and the New York Drama Critics Circle Award, thus becoming the first play ever to win all three honors.
 The story centers around an aging salesman, Willie Loman, who battles the loneliness and despair that are portrayed as the handmaidens of capitalism’s elusive and ultimately dehumanizing promise.

-Miller’s next play, The Crucible, which was written as a metaphor equating American anticommunism during the Joseph McCarthy era with the Salem witch trials of the 17th century, opened on Broadway in January 1953.
-In a June 2000 piece published in London’s newspaper The Guardian, Miller stated:
+Miller’s next play, The Crucible, which was written as a metaphor equating American anti-communism during the Joseph McCarthy era with the Salem witch trials of the 17th century, opened on Broadway in January 1953.
+Many years later, in a June 2000 piece published in London’s newspaper The Guardian, Miller stated:

-Miller’s 1955 play A View from the Bridge mythologized the lives of longshoremen and other working-class characters.
-But even in this attempt to find some ordinary Americans whom he could treat as objects of empathy, Miller made clear his overwhelming dissatisfaction with America — presenting “informers” as embodiments of the nation’s great evil.
+Miller’s 1955 play A View from the Bridge, which mythologized the lives of longshoremen and other working-class characters, gave further voice to his deep dissatisfaction with America — casting “informers” as embodiments of the nation’s inherently evil core.

-In 1956 Miller and his wife divorced.
+In 1956 Miller and his wife, Mary, divorced.
 In June of that year, he was called before HUAC, having been identified by film director Elia Kazan as someone who had attended Communist Party meetings.
 That same month, Miller married the film legend Marilyn Monroe.

 During his testimony before HUAC, Miller vowed that he would never divulge the names of other Communists, but also stated that he would be “perfectly frank with you [Committee members] in anything relating to my activities.”
 Notwithstanding this pledge, Miller endeavored not to implicate himself.
 For example, when asked if he had signed a 1947 statement absolving the CPUSA from seditious activity, he stammered over whether or not he was a signatory.
 When he was presented with proof — a 1947 issue of the Party’s newspaper, The Daily Worker, noting his endorsement — Miller admitted, “I see my name here,” so “I will not deny I signed it.”